Barker-Quantitative-Trading/Backtesting/README.md

 Step 1
 --
 If you do not have git setup so that you can interact with github please set it up with the commands below in terminal.
-It is recommended to follow the method availble from extending details.
+It is recommended to follow the method availble from extending Git Setup.

 <details>
-  <summary>Step 1 – Git Setup</summary>

-  If you do not have git setup so that you can interact with github please set it up with the commands below in terminal.
-It is recommended to follow the method availble from extending details.
+  <summary>Git Setup</summary>

   1. Enter command:
      - `ssh-keygen -t ed25519 -C "your_email@example.com"`